kiri10ten/Blog/src/content/blog/post2.md

 well, so sorry maybe Vercel is a clickbait, what is there, I know Netlify ...but this time I decided to deploy it on vercel.

+## Key learning

+Once you start creating you will learn everything, even if it is a lame idea, just try to build it. you may come across some amazing modules, packages, frameworks and people.

 🦋✨😊